-BC44.
+BC54.
 Some stakeholders observed that VWAP formulas in convertible debt instruments are primarily used to ensure that the settlement of the convertible debt instrument is based on the average price of the underlying shares over a specified trading period.
 Debt holders often hedge their positions on convertible debt to mitigate their exposure to stock price volatility while the convertible debt is outstanding.
-The inclusion of the VWAP formula gives the convertible debt holders the ability to unwind their hedges over a period of time, rather than on one specific date (when the share price on that date may not be representative of the share price over the period).
+The inclusion of the VWAP formula gives the convertible debt holders the ability to unwind their hedges over a period of time, rather than on one specific date.
+In addition, a VWAP period may be designed to prevent a transaction from occurring at a share price that is not representative of the share price over a longer period.
 Changes to the VWAP formula (including elimination of the VWAP formula or changes in the period of time over which the VWAP is calculated) may be modified at the request of the convertible debt holders, rather than initiated by the issuer for the purpose of inducing conversion.
 Therefore, in practice, some stakeholders asserted that VWAP formulas primarily represent settlement mechanisms and that changes to VWAP formulas are seldom designed to convey incremental value to the debt holder.

-BC45.
-To address this issue, the Task Force reached a consensus-forexposure that the form and amount of consideration that are issuable under both (a) the conversion privileges provided in the terms of the instrument and (b) the inducement offer should be compared using the fair value of the entity's shares as of the same point in time.
+BC55.
+To address this issue, the amendments in this Update clarify that the form and amount of consideration that are issuable under both (a) the conversion privileges provided in the terms of the instrument and (b) the inducement offer should be compared using the fair value of the entity's shares as of the same point in time.

-BC46.
-Therefore, if the only difference between (a) the instrument's conversion privileges and (b) the inducement offer (aside from any incremental consideration to induce conversion) is the date as of which the entity's share price is measured, then an entity would conclude that the amount of consideration issuable was preserved by the inducement offer.
-Consequently, under the amendments in this proposed Update, the incorporation, elimination, or modification of a VWAP formula would not automatically preclude the application of induced conversion accounting because of the possibility that less consideration could ultimately be issued than under the instrument's conversion privileges.
+BC56.
+Therefore, if the only difference between (a) the instrument's conversion privileges and (b) the inducement offer (aside from any incremental consideration to induce conversion) is the date as of which the entity's share price is measured, an entity should conclude that the amount of consideration issuable was preserved by the inducement offer.
+Consequently, under the amendments in this Update, the incorporation, elimination, or modification of a

+VWAP formula should not automatically preclude the application of induced conversion accounting because of the possibility that less consideration could ultimately be issued than under the instrument's conversion privileges.

-BC47.
-The Task Force also considered, but ultimately dismissed, an approach that would have required extinguishment accounting for any change to the conversion privileges that could result in the holders receiving less consideration.
-While this approach would be consistent with how some stakeholders interpret the existing requirements for induced conversions of debt instruments with cash conversion features, the Task Force concluded that it would result in settlement transactions being accounted for as extinguishments even though the changes are neither designed nor expected to have a significant effect on the value conveyed to the convertible debt holder.
+BC57.
+The EITF also had considered, but ultimately dismissed, an approach that would have required extinguishment accounting for any change to the conversion privileges that could result in the holders receiving less consideration.
+While this approach would be consistent with how some stakeholders interpret the current requirements for induced conversions of debt instruments with cash conversion features, the EITF concluded that it would result in many settlement transactions being accounted for as extinguishments even though the changes are neither designed nor expected to have a significant effect on the value conveyed to the convertible debt holder.

-BC48.
-The Task Force reached a consensus-for-exposure that an entity should determine the amount of cash and number of shares that would be issued as of the offer acceptance date (rather than a different date, such as the date the offer is made to the debt holder).
-Consistent with the Board's decision in the basis for conclusions of Statement 84, the Task Force concluded that it would be appropriate to assess whether the form and amount of conversion consideration are preserved in an inducement offer as of the offer acceptance date because the fair values on that date are presumably what cause the transaction to occur.
-Task Force members also noted that this is consistent with the existing requirements for calculating the inducement expense (which is required to be measured as of the date the inducement offer is accepted by the convertible debt holder).
+BC58.
+The EITF reached a consensus-for-exposure that an entity should determine the amount of cash and number of shares that would be issued as of the offer acceptance date (rather than a different date, such as the date the offer is made to the debt holder).
+For reasons consistent with the Board's decision in the basis for conclusions of Statement 84, the EITF concluded that it would be appropriate to assess whether the form and amount of conversion consideration are preserved in an inducement offer as of the offer acceptance date because the fair values on that date are presumably what cause the transaction to occur.
+EITF members also noted that this is consistent with the current requirements for calculating the inducement expense (which is required to be measured as of the date the inducement offer is accepted by the convertible debt holder).